saurabhshri/saurabhshri.github.io/_posts/2017-05-08-accepted-in-google-summer-of-code-2017.md

 ### Why is this useful?

 While watching a video, it makes sense to have a whole / part of sentence displayed on screen rather than individual words as they are spoken.
 But there are cases where having timing information of each word is very important.
-Think of a scenario where you have to tag an occurance of an event, marked by a special word, then having the information about when the word was spoken is what we need.
+Think of a scenario where you have to tag an occurrence of an event, marked by a special word, then having the information about when the word was spoken is what we need.
 This is a very basic example to just give you an idea.
 I have written about various possible applications of this tool in my proposal, and do give it a read if you are interested.

 I really hope by the end of summer, the tool gets ready to be used.
 The basic flow of usage would be really simple.
 Just call the tool, pass the audio file, the subtitle file, choose the mode, the output type and the result should be word by word subtitle synchronization.